What to know about the widening cantaloupe recall over deadly salmonella risks

 The guidance follows previous orders by U.S. health officials to recall whole cantaloupes from several brands, including Malichita and Rudy, which prompted several nationwide grocery chains to recall their own products containing pre-cut cantaloupes.
 Most recently, Sprouts Farmers Market and Trader Joe's on Wednesday pulled select fresh-cut products made from whole cantaloupes off their shelves, according to an FDA notice.

-Cut Fruit Express of Inver Grove Heights, Minnesota, on Wednesday recalled products containing cantaloupe, including Caribou Coffee Fruit Mix CHPG 6.5oz; Cut Fruit Express Brand 6.5oz, 15oz, 16oz, 32oz packages of fruit mix; and food service packages of 5lb-tray, 10lb-bag, 25lb-Pail, all of which could be contaminated with salmonella.
+Cut Fruit Express Inc. of Inver Grove Heights, Minnesota, issued a recall Wednesday of its cantaloupe-containing products including Caribou Coffee Fruit Mix CHPG 6.5oz; Cut Fruit Express Brand 6.5oz, 15oz, 16oz, 32oz packages of fruit mix; and Food service packages of 5lb-tray, 10lb=bag, 25lb-Pail, all of which have the potential to be contaminated with salmonella.

 Which products are affected?

-Whole fresh cantaloupes with Malichita, Rudy, "4050" and "Product of Mexico/produit du Mexique" labels are not safe to consume and should be thrown away, the FDA said.
+Whole fresh cantaloupes with Malichita, Rudy, "4050" and "Product of Mexico/produit du Mexique" labels are not safe to consume and should be thrown away, an FDA recall notice shows.

 In addition, products containing pre-cut cantaloupe such as fruit salads may pose a salmonella risk to consumers, according to the agency.
-Since November, there have been at least three waves of recalls issued over pre-cut cantaloupe by major grocery stores, including Kroger, Trader Joe's, Sprouts Farmer Market, Aldi, and Walmart, according to the FDA.
+There have been at least three waves of recalls issued over pre-cut cantaloupe product by major grocery stores, including Kroger, Trader Joe's, Sprouts Farmer Market, Aldi, and Walmart, since November, according to the FDA.

 What should I do if I don't know my cantaloupe's brand?

-The FDA is advising consumers to toss out any cantaloupe that cannot be identified by brand.
+The FDA has advised people to toss out any cantaloupes that cannot be identified by brand.

 In addition to throwing out the melon, that FDA advises people to wash any surfaces that may have come into contact with the cantaloupe, using hot, soapy water or a dishwasher, the agency said.